 If you want to walk off the buffet, the town is a 20-minute steep climb.
 At the end of the port road turn left up the hill and take the steps on the right.
 If you want the lift, turn right, past the hop on hop off buses and the elevator is as shown in the film, just a few hundred meters from the terminal.
 Valletta is a great city to stroll around.
 Print the map on left.

 Valletta contains many buildings from the 16th century, built during the rule of the Order of St. John also known as Knights Hospitaller.
 We take you from the lift, the main square and Parliament building, down past the original palace and courts where Napoleon once stayed, down to St John’s Cathedral (separate film of the inside) down to the Grandmaster’s Palace, beyond to an older Palace in the terrace as you walk down to Fort St. Elmo at the port and the Knights hospital.
-The we walk up via another route and find the Market and St Paul’s Shipwreck Church.
-Then up past the Roman Theatre to the Millennium Walkway and the new Square where the bus garage is.
+We walk up via another route and find the Market and St Paul’s Shipwreck Church.
+Then up past the Roman Theatre to the Millennium Walkway and the new Square featuring Triton’s fountain.
+The bus garage is just at the side.

-This is an easy wander, lots to see, lots of places to stop and drink.
-Much of the fortress and bastion built around the Grand Harbour and dating back to 1565, and the original fortifications were there earlier under the Ottomans.
+Valetta is an easy city to discover.
+There is a lot to see, and many places to eat and drink.
+Much of the fortress and bastion were built around the Grand Harbour.
+It dates to 1565, and the original fortifications were there earlier under the Ottomans.